gavinmcfarland/mole/README.md

 mole.build()
 ```

-Configure `mole` using one of the following methods below.
+Configure `mole` using one of the methods below.

 See the [examples](https://github.com/limitlessloop/mole/tree/master/examples) for different ways of configuring your project.